 Government has made clear its determination to tackle modern slavery crimes, referring to them as "the greatest human rights issue of our time".
-To tackle these crimes, the Modern Slavery Act 2015 was introduced, the Act consolidated and clarifies modern slavery offences, toughens penalties and prosecution, and introduces great support and protection for victims.
+To tackle these crimes, the Modern Slavery Act 2015 was introduced; the Act consolidated and clarifies modern slavery offences, toughens penalties and prosecution, and introduces great support and protection for victims.

-The Government and its Central Government Departments have committed to voluntarily publish Modern Slavery Statements setting out actions taken, and plans in place, to identify, tackle and prevent modern slavery in Government supply chains.
-Government published their first statement in April 2020, Central Government Departments are expected to publish their statements in September 2021.
+The Government has committed to voluntarily publish a Modern Slavery Statement setting out actions taken, and plans in place, to identify, tackle and prevent modern slavery in Government supply chains.
+Government published their first statement in April 2020.